-Disclosure Units No. of legal actions or employee grievances involving forced or child labor # and welfare.
-Said policy is found on the Company's website.
+Disclosure Quantity Units No. of legal actions or employee grievances involving forced or child labor #

 Do you have policies that explicitly disallows violations of labor laws and human rights (e.g. harassment, bullying) in the workplace?
-Yes, the Company has a policy on employee health, safety
+Yes, the Company has a policy on employee health, safety and welfare.
+Said policy is found on the Company's website.